TykTechnologies/tyk-sync/README.md

 go install github.com/TykTechnologies/tyk-git
 ```

-this should make the `tyk-git` command available to your console.
+This should make the `tyk-git` command available to your console.

 ## Usage